Cooya/WebScraper/README.md

     function: getLinks // function injected in the page environment })
 .then(function(result) {
-    console.log(result); // return value of the injected function scraperClient.closeScraper(); // end the client/server connection and kill the web scraper subprocess }, function(error) {
+    console.log(result); // returned value of the injected function scraperClient.closeScraper(); // end the client/server connection and kill the web scraper subprocess }, function(error) {
     console.error(error);